Right-wing politics: Social stratification

-Right-wing politics involves, in varying degrees, the rejection of some egalitarian objectives of left-wing politics, claiming either that social or economic inequality is natural and inevitable or that it is beneficial to society.
+Right-wing politics involves, to varying degrees, the rejection of some egalitarian objectives of left-wing politics, based on the belief that social or economic inequality is natural and inevitable or the belief that it is beneficial to society.
 Right-wing ideologies and movements support social order.
-The original French right-wing was called "the party of order" and held that France needed a strong political leader to keep order.
+The original French right-wing was called "the party of order" because it believed that France needed to be ruled by a strong political leader who would keep order.

-Conservative British scholar R. J. White, who rejects egalitarianism, wrote: "Men are equal before God and the laws, but unequal in all else; hierarchy is the order of nature, and privilege is the reward of honourable service".
+The conservative British scholar R. J. White, who rejects egalitarianism, wrote: "Men are equal before God and the laws, but they are unequal in all else; hierarchy is the order of nature, and privilege is the reward of honourable service".
 American conservative Russell Kirk also rejected egalitarianism as imposing sameness, stating: "Men are created different; and a government that ignores this law becomes an unjust government for it sacrifices nobility to mediocrity".
-Italian scholar Norberto Bobbio argued that the right-wing is inegalitarian compared to the left-wing, as he argued that equality is a relative, not absolute, concept.
+Italian scholar Norberto Bobbio argued that the right-wing is inegalitarian compared to the left-wing, because he argued that equality is a relative, not an absolute, concept.

-Right libertarians reject collective or state-imposed equality as undermining reward for personal merit, initiative, and enterprise.
+Right-libertarians reject collective or state-imposed equality as undermining rewards for personal merits, initiatives, and enterprise.
 In their view, such imposed equality is unjust, limits personal freedom, and leads to social uniformity and mediocrity.

 In the view of philosopher Jason Stanley in How Fascism Works, the "politics of hierarchy" is one of the hallmarks of fascism, which refers to a "glorious past" in which members of the rightfully dominant group sat atop the hierarchy, and attempt to recreate this state of being.

 History

-According to The Cambridge History of Twentieth-Century Political Thought, (2003) the Right has gone through five distinct historical stages:
+According to The Cambridge History of Twentieth-Century Political Thought (2003), the Right has gone through five distinct historical stages: